-The RE Programme: The Way, the Truth and the Life
+The RE Programme: The Way, the Truth and the Life/The Vine and Branches

 The children are taught through the Religious Education programme 'The Way, The Truth and The Life', which encourages development of skills required for exploration, investigation, interpretation, communication whilst allowing them to develop their basis knowledge of the Old and New Testament.
 In addition, a Christian ethos is created by the example set by all adults in our community; this ethos permeates all aspects of the school and this provides a model for the children to follow.
+We are moving over to the new Diocesan recommended programme 'The Vine and the Branches' as and when the year group resources and materials become available.

-- Children learn through shared experience and make connections between life's experiences and the gospel teachings. - Stages of development are taken into account resulting in a structured progression allowing children to learn according to their different abilities, backgrounds and experiences. - Children are introduced to and encouraged to explore scripture; both relative to the work they are doing and also to their daily life. - Prayer and preparation for the sacraments are an integral part of the 'The Way, The Truth and The Life' programme.
-Specific preparation for First Forgiveness and First Communion is co-ordinated through home, school and parish catechesis. - Teaching methods stimulate activity resulting in a response from the 'heart' of the child, developing attitudes of respect and reverence and an understanding that following Jesus is a call to a spiritually whole life. - Background knowledge of people of other faiths is taught so that similarities and differences can be celebrated at an early age, and to ensure that children are provided with opportunities to develop a global approach to citizenship. - Children are taught in as creative a way as possible, using, for example, role play, drama, art, music; the children learn and live through experiencing living faith. - The 'The Way, The Truth and The Life' programme underpins the SMSC Policy.
+- Children learn through shared experience and make connections between life's experiences and the gospel teachings. - Stages of development are taken into account resulting in a structured progression allowing children to learn according to their different abilities, backgrounds and experiences. - Children are introduced to and encouraged to explore scripture; both relative to the work they are doing and also to their daily life. - Prayer and preparation for the sacraments are an integral part of the 'The Way, The Truth and The Life' and 'The Vine and Branches' programme.
+Specific preparation for First Forgiveness and First Communion is co-ordinated through home, school and parish catechesis. - Teaching methods stimulate activity resulting in a response from the 'heart' of the child, developing attitudes of respect and reverence and an understanding that following Jesus is a call to a spiritually whole life. - Background knowledge of people of other faiths is taught so that similarities and differences can be celebrated at an early age, and to ensure that children are provided with opportunities to develop a global approach to citizenship. - Children are taught in as creative a way as possible, using, for example, role play, drama, art, music; the children learn and live through experiencing living faith.

-• The resources in the 'Ten Ten' programme, a scheme of work in Relationships and Health Education (RHE), support the children in exploring the many aspects of their personal and social development.
+- The 'The Way, The Truth and The Life' and 'The Vine and programme underpins the SMSC Policy. - The resources in the 'Ten Ten' programme, a scheme of work in Relationships and Health Education (RHE), support the children in exploring the many aspects of their personal and social development.